Montréal cultural calendar

 Click here for more Montréal museum exhibitions.

-Montréal’s Studio Shaman presents the virtual reality experience ROME, In Caesar’s footsteps at the Palais des congrès de Montréal, transporting audiences back 2,000 years to the assassination of Julius Caesar.
+Montréal’s Studio Shaman presents the virtual reality experience ROME, In Caesar’s Footsteps at the Palais des congrès de Montréal, transporting audiences back 2,000 years to the assassination of Julius Caesar.
 A free-roam VR adventure, visitors explore a meticulously reconstructed Rome: Caesar’s private gardens, the Forum Romanum, the Curia of Pompey where the Senate vote takes place, military camps in Gaul, and the Circus Maximus.
 With hand-tracking motion capture, participants interact naturally with scenes—voting by raising their hands, handling objects, and influencing key moments.
 Two different endings are possible depending on the choices made along the journey.
+Runs to June 28.

 Click here for more Montréal immersive exhibitions.